QualityOps/wdio-timeline-reporter/README.md

  Also import and add ```TimelineService``` from wdio-timeline-reporter.

- Service is mandatory to combine reports and create html as reporters are now initialised per runner instance in webdriverio 5 (discussion on webdriverio)[https://github.com/webdriverio/webdriverio/issues/3780]
+ Service is mandatory to combine reports and create html as reporters are now initialised per runner instance in webdriverio 5.
+[See open discussion on webdriverio](https://github.com/webdriverio/webdriverio/issues/3780)

 ```js
 // wdio.conf.js